 How unique is this?
-Well, 128-bits is big enough and the generation algorithm is unique enough that if 1,000,000,000 GUIDs per second were generated for one year, the probability of a duplicate would be only 50%.
+Well, the generation algorithm is unique enough that if 1,000,000,000 GUIDs per second were generated for one year, the probability of a duplicate would be only 50%.
 Or if every human on Earth generated 600,000,000 GUIDs, there would only be a 50% probability of a duplicate.
+It’s THAT unique.

-In short, don’t worry with the probability of someone guessing your dashboard’s URL.
+In short, don’t worry about the probability of someone guessing your dashboard’s URL.

 Why do we use these encrypted URLs?
-Only to simplify the reporting process: there is no need to provide your clients with yet another set of credentials they could lose.
+Only to simplify the reporting process: there is no need to provide your clients with yet another set of credentials they could lose or forget.

 But what if a dashboard URL has been compromised?
 For example, you accidentally broadcast your dashboard URL on Twitter!
-Or simply because an employee left and you want to make sure he or she doesn’t have access to the reports anymore?
-You can re-generate the link for any dashboard:
+Or simply because an employee left and you want to make sure (s)he doesn’t have access to the reports anymore?
+You can simply and quickly re-generate the link for any dashboard in the dashboard menu: